cscorley/dissertation/chapters/4_proposed/1_flt.md

 evaluate our approach *temporally*.
 That is, we we can approximate how the FLT would perform throughout the evolution of a project.

 #### Evaluation

 In this section we describe the design of a case study in which we compare topic models trained on changesets to those trained on snapshots.
+For this work, we pose the following research questions:

+RQ1
+:   How well do changeset-based topic models perform for feature location?

+RQ2
+:   How well do *temporal simulations* of changeset-based topic models perform for feature location?

 ##### Methodology